 Expecting to travel this Spring with the current COVID-19 situation may be wishful thinking, but what better way to distract myself from the news than by dreaming about adventures?
 Before all this pandemic crap we were going to go to Great Smoky Mountains National Park in April.
-Hopefully even if we can’t go this Spring, this research will still come in handy at some point.
+Hopefully even though we can’t go this Spring, this research will still come in handy at some point.

 As of March 23 2020, all public areas in GSMNP are closed indefinitely, including campgrounds, due to COVID-19.